So you’re looking for the best condenser dryer?

 Heat Pump Dryers

-Some Condenser Dryers come with heat pump technology which is a crazy efficient system used to take the moisture out the air inside the dryer.
+Some Condenser Dryers come with heat pump technology which is a crazy efficient system used to take the moisture out of the air inside the dryer.

 The result is, you can get a tumble dryer that uses a quarter of the power of a regular model.
 The downside is they are more expensive but you can normally make the money back in electricity saved.